Park City, Utah

 Acoustic and transient pressure monitoring sensors were installed at 20 sites.
 For more than 5 months the sensors were used to monitor for leaks and understand the operational pressures and surges within the network, and their impact on the structural integrity of the pipelines.

-Xylem’s LeakViewTM leak detection monitoring uses acoustic, pressure, and flow data integrated with advanced analytics to detect leaks and bursts on critical network sections.
+Xylem Water Loss Management solution for leak and burst detection uses acoustic, pressure and data flow integrated with advanced analytics to detect leaks and bursts on critical network sections.
 The solution combines the analytics from three major leak detection methodologies — pressure transients, hydrophones and flow rates — to help utilities reduce non-revenue water.
 This automated process, supervised by analysts in a 24/7 monitoring environment, simplifies the visualization of data and helps repair crews prioritize their response.

 Through a previous leak detection survey, Park City identified leaks that represented a loss of about 100 gallons per minute.
-By deploying the Xylem solution, the City identified an additional 7 leaks, bringing total non-revenue water loss identified and corrected to 300 gallons per minute, representing a 10 percent reduction in annual demand.
+By deploying Xylem Water Loss Management solution, the City identified an additional 7 leaks, bringing total non-revenue water loss identified and corrected to 300 gallons per minute, representing a 10 percent reduction in annual demand.

 “We’re seeing a lot of benefit to focusing on these leaks now and seeing what we can do to find the leaks that aren’t surfacing.
 We’ve reduced our operating costs by about $150,000 annually—that’s real savings that pays for this service and repairs…money we’re saving the community.”